Jury finds Alberta’s Derek Saretzky guilty of triple murder

 Police found only bones in the firepit and a yellow child’s toy belonging to Hailey on the ground nearby.

-Similarities to the death of Blanchette linked Saretsky to Meketech’s murder.
+Similarities to the death of Blanchette linked Saretzky to Meketech’s murder.
 Saretzky confessed to that crime six months later.

 No real motive emerged during the trial.

-Saretzky’s confession to police contained references to both God and the devil.
+Saretzky was found mentally fit to stand trial, but told police the devil guided his actions.

 “Just kind of taunting me to do all kinds of stupid stuff,” he said.